teamlint/baron/docs/TUTORIAL.md

   - Define a new RPC call in echo.proto
     - regenerate service with baron, check that your old logic remains
     - implement the logic for your new call in a separate package, place it ouside of echo-service
-    - wire in the new logic by importing the package in the `handlers.go`
+    - wire in the new logic by importing the package in the `service.go`
   Suggestion: Save everything the service hears and echo all of it back.
 See repeated types (protobuf), package variables and init() function (golang).
   - Remove an RPC call definition from echo.proto
   	- regenerate service with baron, verify that the call no longer exists